Evaluation Assurance Level

 Extensible Authentication Protocol-Transport Layer Security

-An Easter egg is the hidden functionality within an application program, which becomes activated when an undocumented set of commands and keystrokes are entered.
-Easter eggs are typically used to display the credits for the development team or a humorous message and are intended to be nonthreatening.
+Hidden functionality within an application that is activated when an undocumented set of commands and keystrokes are entered.
+Easter eggs are typically used to display the credits for the development team or a humorous message and are intended to be non-threatening.

-A guide developed by Australian Cyber Security Centre to help Australians protect themselves from cyber criminals.
+A guide developed by the ACSC to help Australians protect themselves from cyber criminals.

 Elliptic Curve Diffie-Hellman